ros-navigation/docs.nav2.org/setup_guides/index.rst

 - Select and set up planner and controller navigation plugins for your robot's navigation tasks
 - Lifecycle node management for easy bringup of other related sensors or nodes

-.. note:: These tutorials are not meant to be full tuning and configuration guides since they only aim to help you get your robot up and running with a basic configuration.
-For more detailed discussions and guides on how to customize and tune Nav2 for your robot, head on to the :ref:`configuration` section.

 **Table of Contents:**

 .. toctree::